-The cleaning agent to be used for a product on an equipment must be safe for the operators, should fulfill EHS requirements and be compatible with the MOC of contact parts of the equipment.
-Basically the right detergent means no need to re-clean, and no manual clean, which means less exposure to the chemical.
+The cleaning agent to be used for a product on a piece of equipment must be safe for the operators, should fulfill EHS requirements, and be compatible with the MOC of contact parts of the equipment.
+Basically, the right detergent means no need to re-clean, and no manual cleaning, which means less exposure to the chemical.

 The time taken to clean equipment is time lost on productivity.
 Minimizing the equipment cleaning downtime minimizes the nonproductive activity of the manpower and maximizes the production time, hence the profits, and this could be done by identifying the right detergent and cleaning process.
 We have saved companies big dollars by cutting their cleaning time, which allows them to produce more with the equipment they have.

-Using the right detergent helps increase the machine life by preventing scratches, the need for passivation, and reducing the frequency of changing the non-stainless steel parts - such as gaskets, seals, filters, etc.
+Using the right detergent helps increase the machine's life by preventing scratches, the need for passivation, and reducing the frequency of changing the non-stainless steel parts - such as gaskets, seals, filters, etc.

 All this attention to complex details can be daunting.
 The good news is, working with Dober, manufacturers need not navigate these obstacles blindly.
 We offer the Chematic® line of formulated industrial detergents, along with the necessary know-how of cleaning.
 Our highly effective detergents are customized for your industry and/or specific process, and our consultants will work with you to devise the right formulation and cleaning processes to help you minimize costly downtime, while maximizing manufacturing productivity.